bozensel/log-organizer/README.md

 ![image](https://user-images.githubusercontent.com/94804863/200162159-c35bf252-c4ff-4a5b-a021-460ea198ef61.png)

-You can send me an email on barisozensel@gmail.com to to get the program in application format!
+You can download the program using LOG Organizer.exe application file.
+You need a password to upload it, you may try to crack it or just send me an email via barisozensel@gmail.com to get the password!!! :)